obermann/HPORM/README.md

 # HPORM
 Hypertext PostScript 3 Operators Reference Manual

-As everbody knows [PostScript language](https://en.wikipedia.org/wiki/PostScript) is defined in [PLRM.pdf](https://www.adobe.com/content/dam/acom/en/devnet/actionscript/articles/PLRM.pdf) (PostScript Language Reference Manual).
+As everybody knows [PostScript language](https://en.wikipedia.org/wiki/PostScript) is defined in [PLRM.pdf](https://www.adobe.com/content/dam/acom/en/devnet/actionscript/articles/PLRM.pdf) (PostScript Language Reference Manual).
 It is a big and exhaustive document, a book actually.
 I felt the lack of a usable online/interactive help for PS.
 So, here you are -